leonstel/leonstel.github.io/blogs/scrape_the_web1.md

 I discovered that you could control the url which it will be going to, after accepting, with the `returnUrl` query parameter.
 So we as web scrapers are going to fill that in to suit our needs.

+Our returnUrl:
+`/find?StartDate={}&EndDate={}&CountryCode=NED'`
+This will go the tournament search page.
+If you add the `StartDate` and `EndDate` as query parameters it will fill in these two search inputs and starts search with these dates automatically.

 ```
 # import selenium python package
 from selenium import webdriver